frame-lang/frame-docs/intermediate_frame/hsm.rst

     :height: 500

-Supporting the HSM architecture is one of the primary reasons the Frame runtime is event based which
-makes supporting this feature using event passing straightforward to implement.
+Supporting the HSM architecture is one of the primary reasons the Frame runtime is event based which makes the capability straightforward to implement.

 Event Handler Continue Terminator
 +++++++++++